 Instructions

-Remove the husks and silks from the corn on the cob and boil for 5 minutes or until tender.
+- Remove the husks and silks from the corn on the cob and boil for 5 minutes on medium-high heat or until tender.

 Hint: After boiling the corn, be sure to drain it well and let it set for a few minutes to cool slightly before topping with the crema mixture.